 Pack up all other items in the kitchen, not often used, to make room in cabinets for small kitchen appliances so counters are clear.

-Remove any additional leaves in table to make room larger.
+Remove any additional leaves in the table to make the room larger.

 Clear off dining table but leave centerpiece (remove table cloth).

 Clean all surfaces and put toiletries in drawers and cabinets.